 Planning and development are underway on proposed four-lane and six-lane roadway sections to accommodate future traffic volumes on N.C.
 73 from N.C.
 16 in Lincoln County to Northcross Drive in Huntersville.
-Minor improvements to side roads have been evaluated and are proposed where needed.
+Minor improvements to side roads were evaluated and are proposed where needed.

-The proposed design includes innovative intersection treatments along the corridor, including reduced-conflict intersections, which are shown to improve safety and mobility, accommodate more traffic volume without increased delays and require less right of way.
+The proposed design includes innovative intersection treatments — including reduced-conflict intersections — that improve safety and mobility, accommodate more traffic volume without increased delays, and require less right of way.
 They are also safer for pedestrians and bicyclists.

-NCDOT has evaluated three designs, referred to as alternatives, for the proposed improvements, which were presented at public meetings in October 2018:
+The N.C.
+Department of Transportation evaluated three designs, referred to as alternatives, for the proposed improvements, which were presented at public meetings in October 2018.

 - Alternative 1 would widen existing N.C.
 73 from N.C.
 16 to Northcross Drive.

 - Alternative 2A would widen existing N.C.
 73 with realignment in the area of McGuire Nuclear Station and Beatties Ford Road, resembling an alignment proposed in local and regional plans.

 - Alternative 2B would widen existing N.C.
 73 with a more shallow realignment option than Alternative 2A.